Golden Gate National Recreation Area - J.C. Miller

 Willamette River Greenway plan - University of California, Berkeley Archives

 Aquatic Park to Fort Point plan - University of California, Berkeley Archives

-The success of the Willamette River Greenway Study led the firm (then called Royston, Hanamoto, Beck & Abey; RHBA) to other nationally and internationally significant environmental planning efforts, including the relocation of the town of North Bonneville, Washington, and projects in Taiwan, Malaysia, Indonesia, and Mexico.
+The success of the Willamette River Greenway Study led the firm (then called Royston, Hanamoto, Beck and Abey; RHBA) to other nationally and internationally significant environmental planning efforts, including the relocation of the town of North Bonneville, Washington, and projects in Taiwan, Malaysia, Indonesia, and Mexico.
 Hanamoto’s most significant overseas planning work includes the Taman Kiara National Arboretum and the National Heroes Cemetery, both in Kuala Lumpur.